 FTFC files a consolidated federal income tax return with FTCC but does not file a consolidated tax return with TLIC or FBLIC.
 TLIC and FBLIC are taxed as life insurance companies under the provisions of the Internal Revenue Code.
 Life insurance companies must file separate tax returns until they have been a member of the consolidated filing group for five years.

-However, in 2014 and 2013, TLIC and FBLIC filed combined life insurance company 2013 and 2012 federal tax returns and intend to also file a combined life insurance company 2014 federal tax return for TLIC and FBLIC in 2015.
+However, in 2015 and 2014, TLIC and FBLIC filed combined life insurance company 2014 and 2013 federal tax returns.
 Certain items included in income reported for financial statement purposes are not included in taxable income for the current period, resulting in deferred income taxes.

-For the three months ended March 31, 2015 and 2014, current income tax expense was \$74,965 and \$50,259, respectively.
-Deferred federal income tax benefits were \$58,656 and \$27,915 for the three months ended March 31, 2015 and 2014, respectively.
+For the nine months ended September 30, 2015 and 2014, current income tax expense (benefit) was \$318,132 and (\$68,015), respectively.
+Deferred federal income tax expense (benefit) was (\$157,546) and \$143,888 for the nine months ended September 30, 2015 and 2014, respectively.